JBris/aws-botorch-torchx/README.md

 # aws-botorch-torchx

-Testing submission of AWS batch jobs using BoTorch (via Ax) and TorchX
+Testing submission of AWS batch jobs using BoTorch (via Ax) and TorchX for neural architecture search